tsurdilo/my-temporal-dockercompose/README.md

 ### Envoy
 This sample uses Envoy load balancing by default.
 Check out the Envoy config file [here](/deployment/envoy/envoy.yaml) and make any necessary changes.
-Not this is just a demo so you might want to update the values where needed for your prod env.
+Note this is just a demo so you might want to update the values where needed for your prod env.
+Envoy pushes access logs to stdout and is picked up by loki, so can run all queries in Grafana.
+This includes grpc code and size and everything.

 ### HAProxy
 You can set up HAProxy load balancing if you want.
 It load balances our two frontend services.
 Check out the HAProxy config file [here](/deployment/haproxy/haproxy.cfg) and make any necessary changes.
-Not this is just a demo so you might want to update the values where needed for your prod env.
+Note this is just a demo so you might want to update the values where needed for your prod env.

+I have ran into some issues with this HAProxy setup, specifically sometimes having to restart its container in order for admin-tools to be able to complete setup, as well as for executions first workflow task timing out.
+Pretty sure this has to do with some problem with the config, maybe someone could look and fix.

 ### NGINX
 You can also have NGINX configured and use it for load balancing.
 It load balanced our two temporal frontends.